 In my journey, I described the drive and ambition I developed as I grew up.
-My goal for VCE1 started from ‘in the 90s’, then increased to ‘dux — probably in the 99s’, then to ‘fuck it, I’ll just get a perfect 99.95’.
+My goal for VCE1 started from ‘in the 90s’, then increased to ‘dux — probably in the 99s’, then to ‘screw it, I’ll just get a perfect 99.95’.

 You can imagine the effort I put into my studies.